SCHOLARSHIP PAYMENT INFORMATION

 - The Gilman Scholarship Program cannot distribute funds to another individual or institution.
 Joint accounts are acceptable, as long as the recipient is listed as a primary on the account.

-- The Gilman Scholarship will be distributed via IIePay (Zelle) using the recipient email address confirmed in the Payment Information tab under Notifications in the Gilman Recipient Portal.
+- The Gilman Scholarship will be distributed via Zelle using the recipient email address confirmed in the Payments section of the Gilman portal.
 We do not use telephone numbers.

-- Within 1-2 weeks of final documentation approval, you will receive an email from Bank of America (email@example.com) alerting you that funds have been sent.
+- Within 2-3 weeks of documentation approval, you will receive an email from Bank of America alerting you that funds have been sent.
 You do not need to click the “accept transfer” button, as this message is just a notification.

-- Confirm/update your email address in the Notice of Award: Payment Information page in your Gilman online account.
+- Confirm or update your email address in the Payments section in your Gilman account.

-- Register with Zelle through your bank online or your bank’s mobile app.
-Or, if you do not see your bank listeda partner with Zelle, register via the Zelle Mobile App.
+- Register with Zelle through your bank’s website or your bank’s mobile app.
+Or, if you do not see your bank listed as a Zelle partner, register via the Zelle mobile app.
 You can see a list of participating banks on Zelle’s website.
 See our Getting Started Guide for more details.

-- Contact your bank to ensure that there are no restrictions to electronic fund transfers.
+- Contact your bank to ensure that there are no restrictions on incoming electronic fund transfers.

 - If you use a small regional bank, credit union, or are from a U.S territory you may have additional limitations to receiving your funds via Zelle.
 Please contact your Gilman regional advisor for further guidance.
 Note that the Gilman Program can only send funds to a bank account in your name.